We had with Anne a 5 hours train trip and took the time to think about how we would proceed if we had to generate a maze.

 To achieve this, we adjusted some parameters in order for the maze to generate long and not obvious branches.
 We had to set the probability to split to a low amount, and had to keep in memory the overall tunnel growing direction and to make it prevail when selecting a direction in order to prevent the tunnel to collapse on itself too often.

-Because something is not done until it’s pushed and shipped, I took a few more hours to put the result online and in a Chrome Packaged application.
+Because something is not done until it’s pushed and shipped, I took a few more hours to put the result online.

 The application is very simple: it generate a maze of the size of the window.
 To control the difficulty (size) of the maze, just resize the window.